During the lease term in Fairfax Station

 - Show the rental home to prospective or actual purchasers, mortgagees, workmen, or contractors.

-Nesbitt Realty will always strive to give the tenant notice and obtain renter consent prior to entering the rental home.
-However, Nesbitt Realty can and will come into the rental home without tenant consent in emergency situations.
+Nesbitt Realty will always strive to give the tenant notice and obtain tenant consent before coming into the rental home.
+However, Nesbitt Realty can and will come into the rental without renter consent in emergency situations.
 We will never abuse the right of entrance or use it to harass renters in Fairfax Station.
-Nesbitt Realty will only enter at reasonable hours of the day, except in the case of an emergency.
+Nesbitt Realty will only go into at reasonable hours of the day, except in an emergency.

 Landlord Reference

-a good source for rental investors in Fairfax Station
+a useful source for rental investors in Fairfax Station

 - Collections and evictions